shaft49/ensembl-assembly-mapping/perl/README.md

     make
     make install

+Or if you've cpan or cpanm

-    or sudo cpan install DBI
+    sudo cpan install DBI

 To install DBD::mysql